LummiGIS/Shoreline-Stipples-For-ArcGIS-Pro/README.md

 Create stipples on the outside of polygon boundaries for an old-time cartographic effect.
 Stipples closer to the source polygon will be more dense and as the distance increased the stipple effect is decreased (stipple density decays with distance from polygon).

 This tool accepts a polygon feature class and outputs stipples (shoreline stipples) for a user-defined range of values.
 The input data must reference a Euclidean coordinate reference system (CRS) like State Plane or UTM.
 The input data define the CRS for the project.
-All units of measurements for the user-defined arguments will reference the CRS units of measurement.
+All values for the user-defined arguments will reference the CRS units of measurement.

 Inputs:
 in_fc = the path and file name to the polygon featureclass.